 Once you're finished, read it through and check it all makes sense, flows well and of course has all the correct spelling, grammar and punctuation.
 Get someone else to read it over and preferably a education related professional, such as a teacher or tutor.

-You may wish to avoid asking your own teachers who may give a biased view, after all the University admissions staff will be judging you based on your statement won't know anything else about you.
+But you may wish to avoid asking your own teachers who might give a biased view, after all the University admissions staff will be judging you based on your statement won't know anything else about you.